Algebraic models for equivariant rational homotopy theory for discrete groups: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Karol Szumiło and Nima Rasekh for helpful conversations.
-The first author has been partially supported by the MICINN grant PID2023-149804NB-I00, the Junta de Andalucía grant ProyExcel-00827, and the Junta de Andalucía research group FQM264.
+The authors would like to thank James Gillespie, Nima Rasekh and Karol Szumiło for helpful conversations, and Katsuhiko Kuribayashi for his useful comments on the first version of this work.
+The first author has been partially supported by the MICINN grant PID2023-149804NB-I00, the Junta de Andalucía grant ProyExcel-00827, and the Junta de Andalucía research group grupoPaidi-G-FEDER-FQM264.